How to STOP On Skis: Best 3 Methods You Need to Know

-The easiest way to try the snowplough for the first time is on the flat part of a baby slope.
+In my experience, the easiest way to try the snowplough for the first time is on the flat part of a beginner’s slope.
 Hold out your poles and get a friend to pull you forward.
-Once you start to slide, begin to practice your snowplough as explained below:
+As you start to slide, practice your snowplough as explained below:

-- Push the backs of the skis out to make a pizza shape.
-This will give you some resistance and the feeling of slowing down.
+- Push the backs of the skis out to make a pizza shape, creating resistance and slowing down.

 - Gently push out the back of the skis further until you come to a complete stop.

-- To improve your plough, gently push into the inside edge of each ski to increase the friction and the rate at which you slow down.
+- To enhance your plough, gently push into the inside edge of each ski to increase friction and slow down faster.

-- Keep your upper body relaxed and gently go into the plough until you build up confidence.
+- Keep your upper body relaxed and gently go into the plough until you build confidence.

-- Keep practicing on baby slopes before moving to steeper ground.
+- Practice on beginner slopes before moving to steeper terrain.

-- Start to slide and the go into a snowplough.
+- Start to slide and then go into a snowplough.

-- Push more weight into one ski and turn it to the side.
+- Apply more weight to one ski and turn it to the side.

 - Push into your right ski to go left or your left ski to go right.

-- As you gently turn to the side your aim is to stop with your skis facing towards the side of the mountain.
+- Your goal is to stop with your skis facing the side of the mountain.

-- As you come to a stop keep more weight on the inner edge of your skis so you don’t slide down the slope whilst stopped in the stance.
+- As you come to a stop, keep more weight on the inner edge of your skis to avoid sliding down the slope.

-- You’ll find one direction easier than the other.
+- You’ll likely find one direction easier than the other.

 - Keep your torso relaxed and turn your foot gently.

-The parallel stop is the fastest & most effective way to avoid obstacles or collisions at speeds and is only recommend for skiers who are ready to progress beyond the snowplough and are comfortable turning at speed.
+For more advanced skiers who can parallel turn, the parallel stop is the fastest and most effective way to avoid obstacles or collisions at higher speeds.
+This method is recommended for skiers who are ready to progress beyond the snowplough and are comfortable turning at speed.

-- Gently stand up just before you go into your stop to loosen up the ski’s contact with the snow.
+- Gently stand up just before initiating the stop to loosen the ski’s contact with the snow.

-- Initiate a parallel turn, place your weight (faster and more weight than you would for a turn) on the outside or downhill ski of the turn.
+- Begin a parallel turn, placing more weight (and more quickly) on the outside or downhill ski.

-- Turn your feet and legs parallel whilst starting to bend your knees and dig into the snow with the inner edge of both skis and push through your heel.
+- Turn your feet and legs parallel while starting to bend your knees and dig into the snow with the inner edge of both skis, pushing through your heel.